OasisLMF/GenerateDocs/src/sections/correlation.rst

 Each location in the OED location file is assigned a unique group_id.
 This is the system default behaviour for all models.

-The group_id is indexed based on unique values of the input OED location fields that uniquely define a location, as illustrated below.
+The group_id is generated automatically based on unique values of the input OED location fields that uniquely define a location, as illustrated in the table.

 .. csv-table::
     :header: "PortNumber", "AccNumber", "LocNumber"